Subgap states at ferromagnetic and spiral-ordered magnetic chains in two-dimensional superconductors. I. Continuum description: Introduction

-One approach to tune the topology in a superconductor is by the addition of magnetic impurities.
+Topological classification is largely a consequence of available symmetries in the system \cite{Schnyder2008,Schnyder2009,Kitaev2009,Ryu2010}, which makes superconductors with their built-in particle-hole symmetry attractive material candidates.
+One approach for obtaining different topological phases relies on the addition of magnetic impurities to an ordinary superconductor.
 As shown by Yu, Shiba, and Rusinov (YSR) in the 1960s \cite{Yu1965,Shiba1968,Rusinov1969,Balatsky2006} a bound state develops in the superconducting gap at the location of a magnetic impurity.
-This work has found a renaissance when it was realized that arranging such impurities in chains, such that the bound electrons can hop between different impurity sites, can lead to sub-gap bands of different topological classes upon tuning the impurity strength and the alignment of the magnetic moments \cite{Choy2011,Kjaergaard2012,vonOppen2013,vonOppen2014,Ojanen2014,Rontynen2014,Kotetes2014,Brydon2015,Poyhonen2016,Yazdani2014exp,Franke2015STM,Meyer2016}.
-These Shiba chains provide a complementary approach for one-dimensional (1D) topological physics to the current vast activities on nanowires with spin-orbit interaction, initiated by \cite{Sato2009,DasSarma2010,vonOppen2010,Lutchyn2010,Mourik2012,Deng2012,Das2012,Rokhinson2012}, on topological insulator-superconductor structures \cite{Kane2008}, or on Josephson junction arrays \cite{vanHeck2011,vanHeck2012,Hassler2012}.
-Similar physics appears also on the edge of magnetic islands on superconductors \cite{Menard2016}, or in proximitized nanowires \cite{Braunecker2013,Loss2013,Vazifeh2013,Schecter2015,Singh2015,Braunecker2015} and magnetic chains on substrates \cite{Martin2012,NadjPerge2013,Glazman2014,Lutchyn2014,Franz2014,Flensberg2016} with spiral magnetic order.
+This work has found a renaissance when it was realized that arranging such impurities in chains, such that the bound electrons can hop between different impurity sites, can lead to subgap bands of different topological classifications upon tuning the impurity strength and the alignment of the magnetic moments \cite{Choy2011,Kjaergaard2012,vonOppen2013,vonOppen2014,Ojanen2014,Rontynen2014,Kotetes2014,Brydon2015,Poyhonen2016,Yazdani2014exp,Franke2015STM,Meyer2016,Hoffman2016,Wiesendanger2018,Yazdani2017,Bernevig2018exp,Pascal2017,Schneider2021a,Schneider2021b}.
+These Shiba chains provide a complementary approach for the current vast activities on other one-dimensional (1D) systems with topological physics.
+The latter were initiated by the consideration of 1D channels with strong spin-orbit interaction and superconductivity \cite{Sato2009,DasSarma2010,vonOppen2010,Lutchyn2010,Mourik2012,Deng2012,Das2012,Rokhinson2012}, and of topological insulator-superconductor structures \cite{Kane2008}.
+Similar physics was shown to occur in Josephson junction arrays \cite{vanHeck2011,vanHeck2012,Hassler2012}, on the edge of magnetic islands on superconductors \cite{Menard2017}, in proximitized nanowires \cite{Braunecker2013,Loss2013,Vazifeh2013,Schecter2015,Singh2015,Braunecker2015}, and in magnetic chains on substrates with spiral magnetic order \cite{Martin2012,NadjPerge2013,Glazman2014,Lutchyn2014,Franz2014,Flensberg2016,Schecter2016,Pascal2017}.

-The tight binding model of Shiba chains provides a transparent approach to the sub-gap bands and, through its resemblance with the Ising/Majorana chain \cite{Lieb1961}, to their topological properties \cite{Kitaev2001}.
-But the solutions usually focus only on the novel properties arising from the hybridization of the YSR states.
+The tight binding model describing the Shiba chains provides a transparent approach to the subgap bands and, through its resemblance with the Ising/Majorana chain \cite{Lieb1961}, to their topological properties \cite{Kitaev2001}.
+However, the solutions usually focus only on the novel properties arising from the hybridization of the YSR states.